PolKevin03/NetworkDesignPhase2/doc/README_TEMPLATE.md

 ### Results files
 - `results/phaseX.csv`
 - `results/phaseX.png`
+- 'recieved.bmp'
 ---

 ## Known Issues / Limitations
 List any limitations honestly.
+- Stop and wait are only use
+- port number were mixed up becuase teammates used different which held us back a bit
+- spacing was always an issue for us
+- this works with 1 client at a time
 ---

 ## Academic Integrity / External Tools